gartenschlaefer/pixel_animal_ml/README.md

 </div>

 ## About
-This is the project repository for the joint assignment of the courses "Image-Processing Systems; Capture and Analysis" (702303_25S) and "Modelling, System/Process Analysis, Forecasting Models and Decision Support" (702403_25S) at the University of Veterinary Medicine, Vienna.
+This is the project repository of the joint assignment of the courses "Image-Processing Systems; Capture and Analysis" (702303_25S) and "Modelling, System/Process Analysis, Forecasting Models and Decision Support" (702403_25S) at the University of Veterinary Medicine, Vienna.
 The task is to fill the blank code snippets of each task file.

 ## Setup and Installation